Dejan Savićević: 1988–89 season: in the army and the sporting company

-In the meantime, Yugoslav FA president Miljan Miljanić was successful in his lobbying efforts with the JNA chief of staff Veljko Kadijević to create the so-called "sporting company" (sportska četa) within a Belgrade-based First Army battalion thereby allowing young professional footballers to serve their army stint together while also providing them with the conditions to continue with their sporting regiment.
+In the meantime, Yugoslav FA president Miljan Miljanić was successful in his lobbying efforts with the JNA chief of staff Veljko Kadijević to form the so-called "sporting company" (sportska četa) within a Belgrade-based First Army battalion thereby allowing young professional footballers to serve their army stint together while also providing them with the conditions to continue with their sporting regiment.
 After five months of serving in SR Macedonia, in late fall 1988, Savićević thus got transferred back to the nearby Topčider barracks in Belgrade.
-Other recruits in the sporting company were fellow professional footballers: Savićević's Red Star teammate Pančev, Zvonimir Boban from Dinamo Zagreb, Fadil Vokri from Partizan, Aljoša Asanović from Hajduk Split, goalkeeper Ilica Perić from NK Osijek, Ante Miše from Hajduk, Dragan Jakovljević from FK Sarajevo, Goran Stevanović from Partizan, Dragi Setinov from Hajduk, Goran Bogdanović from Partizan, Stjepan Andrijašević from Hajduk, Milinko Pantić from Partizan, Dragutin Čelić from Hajduk, Kujtim Shala from Dinamo Zagreb, Milko Đurovski from Partizan, Predrag Jurić from FK Velež, etc. Right after being established, the sporting company formed a select squad—occasionally referred to as the "Yugoslav People's Army representative team"—that toured the country making appearances such as: playing friendly matches at the Republic Day tournament in Jajce in late November 1988, friendly match versus the third-tier club FK Rudo in Rudo on 22 December 1988, and Marjan tournament in Split during spring 1989.
+Other recruits in the sporting company were fellow professional footballers: Savićević's Red Star teammate Pančev, Zvonimir Boban and Kujtim Shala from Dinamo Zagreb, Fadil Vokri, Goran Stevanović, Goran Bogdanović, Milinko Pantić, and Milko Đurovski from Partizan, Aljoša Asanović, Ante Miše, Dragi Setinov, Stjepan Andrijašević, and Dragutin Čelić from Hajduk Split, goalkeeper Ilica Perić from Osijek, Dragan Jakovljević from Sarajevo, Predrag Jurić from Velež, etc. Right after being established, the sporting company formed a select squad—occasionally referred to as the "Yugoslav People's Army representative team"—that was coached by Stanislav Karasi and toured the country, making appearances such as: playing friendly matches at the Republic Day tournament in Jajce in late November 1988, friendly match versus the third-tier club FK Rudo in Rudo on 22 December 1988, and Marjan tournament in Split during spring 1989.

 Describing his time in the JNA's sporting company, Savićević said: "The players all served in Belgrade, which in and of itself was a perk since it meant we weren't in some godforsaken remote location.
 Furthermore, we only spent time in the barracks in the morning while in the afternoon we'd be at the stadium training.
 We were certainly privileged compared to other JNA soldiers".

 Midway through the season, head coach Branko Stanković was let go and Dragoslav Šekularac was brought in as replacement.
 The change suited Savićević just fine as he and another key player Dragan Stojković never saw eye to eye with Stanković.